Lead moderator and Senior Advisor & Editor-in-Chief Shippax

 Moderator and contributing correspondent Shippax

 Frederik is married to Beate, a nautical officer with extensive seafaring experience on both ferries and cruise ships, and lives in Rügge near Flensburg.
-He is active in municipal politics as well as in the local voluntary fire service, holding the rank of a deputy task force group leader.
-Complementing to his professional involvement in shipping, Frederik is passionate about ferry designs from the late 1950s to the early 1980s, listing the 1972-built ARMORIQUE (ex.
-TERJE VIGEN) and the 1984-built FRIGG SYDFYEN as his favourite ferries.
-He owns a collection of ship models, and is also an enthusiastic diorama modelmaker himself.
+He is active in municipal politics as well as in the local voluntary fire service.
+Complementing to his professional involvement in shipping, Frederik is passionate about ferry designs from the late 1950s to the early 1980s, with the 1982-built ODIN and the two years younger FRIGG SYDFYEN being his favourite ferries.
+He owns a collection of ship models, and is also a diorama modelmaker himself.
+Besides, Frederik is passionate about motorcycles and loves riding is BMW G 310 GS - even as his preferred mode of transport in everyday life.

 Director, Head of Sustainable Fleet Projects DFDS